-Thesis title: Form in the Fiction of Late Twentieth-Century Feminist Writers
+Thesis title: Form and Readerly Affect in Late Twentieth-Century Novels

 Supervisor: Kate McLoughlin

 Research interests: twentieth- and twenty-first-century literature; form and formalism; literary experiment; novel theory; affect; theories of reading.